JohannesSKunz/IsHospitalQuality/README.md

 ## Replication do-files

-Here we collect all dofiles used in our analysis.
-We do not repost the dataset as these were too large for the Github repository, please contact us if you have issues replication it.
+Here we collect all dofiles and data used in our analysis.
+We do not repost the full dataset as these were too large for the Github repository, please contact us if you have issues replicating it.

 ## Source files